TluxGhelew/prezto/modules/utility/README.md

   - `cdls` changes to a directory and lists its contents.
   - `dut` displays the grand total disk usage using human readable units.
   - `find-exec` finds files and executes a command on them.
+  - `find-in-files` finds pattern in all files i a given repository
   - `mkdcd` makes a directory and changes to it.
   - `popdls` pops an entry off the directory stack and lists its contents.
   - `pushdls` pushes an entry onto the directory stack and lists its contents.